anthonyharrison/sbomaudit/README.md

 - Check that a licence is specified and that the licence identified is a valid [SPDX Licence identifier](https://spdx.org/licenses/).
 Note that NOASSERTION is not considered a valid licence.

+- Optionally check that the license is allowed as specified in the ALLOW list

+- Optionally check that the licence is not included in the licenses specified in the DENY list

 - Check that a copyright statement is specified.
 Note that NOASSERTION is not considered a valid copyright statement.

 ### Packages